-In August of 1939 he became an employee of the First National Bank of Spring Valley and worked there until he was inducted into the Army.
+In August of 1939 he became an employee of the First National Bank of Spring Valley and worked there as a junior banker until he was inducted into the Army.

-On August 14, 1941 he was married to Dorothy Utzinger and established a home in Spring Valley.
+On August 14, 1941 he married Dorothy Utzinger in Racine, Minnesota and established a home in Spring Valley.
 They have two children, Charles A. and Karen E.